weilun-chiu/dbscan/README.md

 ## Milestones

-This project has five milestones:
+This project has three milestones:

 - [x] **Naive Approach**: Implement DBSCAN using a naive approach and benchmark its performance.
 - [x] **Grid-Based Approach**: Optimize the algorithm by using a grid-based approach for neighbor search and benchmark its performance.
 - [x] **Parallelization**: Parallelize the algorithm using OpenMP to speed up computation and benchmark its performance.
-- [ ] **KDtree Optimization**: (future work) Implement KDtree optimization to further improve search time and benchmark its performance.
-- [ ] **Parallel KDtree**: (future work) Parallelize the building and searching of the KDtree to further speed up computation and benchmark its performance.

 ## Parallelism